-Both old and new homes have potential environmental concerns.
+Both old and new homes have potential environmental concerns and should undergo environmental testing.
 Older homes may have lead paint, lead in the water because of the plumbing materials used or contain asbestos materials.
 Newer homes, built tightly to conserve energy, may suffer from high levels of radon or mold.
 Any home with private water (wells) is subject to water contamination by bacteria, chemicals (nitrates/nitrites) or lead.
 All of these contaminants can cause illness in humans.

-RADON – gas occurs from the natural breakdown of uranium in soil, rock and water.
-It can enter any type building.
-Radon is a cancer-causing gas that cannot be seen, smelled or tasted but is found 1 of every 15 homes.
+RADON TESTING– gas occurs from the natural breakdown of uranium in soil, rock, and water.
+It can enter any building.
+Radon is a cancer-causing gas that cannot be seen, smelled or tasted but is found 1 of every 15 homes if proper radon testing is completed.
 Radon particles are trapped in the lungs damaging lung tissue and causing cancer over time.
 The Surgeon General states that radon is the second leading cause of lung cancer in the US after cigarette smoking, killing over 20,000 people each year and everyone is a potential victim.
-Radon can be in your home and not the home next door and the only way to know is to test!
+Radon can be in your home and not the home next door, and the only way to know is to have radon testing performed on your home!
 To find out more Call 800-SOS-RADON or visit www.epa.gov/radon

-WATER CONTAMINATES -If you have a private water well, you should have the water tested.
+WATER CONTAMINATES -If you have private water well, you should have the water tested.
 You alone are responsible for maintaining the quality of the water.
-There are many things we can test water for but the basic and most common tests are:
+There are many things we can test water for, but the basic and most common tests are:

 · BACTERIA – Can cause disease.
 Is the water potable

-· LEAD – Usually comes from older pipe solder joints and brass fixtures.
+· LEAD – Usually comes from older pipe solder joints and brass fixtures, which can be detected with our full home inspections.
 Rather than the well itself.
 Children are the most adversely affected because of their higher metabolism and the fact that lead can be absorbed more quickly into their systems.
 Brain damage, retardation, learning disabilities and damage to the kidneys and liver are all possible from exposure to lead dust or paint chips.

 More information about wells is located at www.epa.gov/safewater/privatewells/index2.html.

-MOLD – Is some times exaggerated.
+MOLD INSPECTION– Is sometimes exaggerated.
 There is mold everywhere.
-If mold is visible during the inspection it is noted and discussed with the client.
+If mold is visible during the inspection, it is noted and discussed with the client.
 Testing for the type and quantity of mold may or may not be necessary.
 However, the moisture source, which mold requires to thrive must be eliminated.
 See what the Environmental Protection Agency (EPA) says about mold – Click

-We are certified and prepared to sample for mold and help you if necessary.
+We are certified for mold inspections and prepared to sample for mold and help you if necessary.

 SEPTIC SYSTEMS— or private waste disposal systems require routine maintenance.
-You should have the septic system tested; it is costly to have septic systems repaired or replaced.
-We can provide a septic dye test or we can schedule a full septic certification.
+You should have the septic system tested, as part of your full home inspection; it is costly to have septic systems repaired or replaced.
+We can provide a septic dye test, or we can schedule a full septic certification.
 The dye test is a simple test performed during the inspection by flooding the septic system and checking for problems on the ground surface.
 The septic certification requires pumping out the tank and examining the interior of the tank and sometimes other parts of the system.
-For more information on septic systems visit
+For more information on septic systems visit: